dgoulet-tor/arti/README.md

 `cargo doc --no-deps --document-private-items`, to include documentation for private members but not for dependencies.

-You can try running the demo SOCKS proxy code in `tor-client` with `cargo run`.
+You can try running the demo SOCKS proxy code in `arti` with `cargo run`.
 Since rust builds code without optimization by default, you'll probably want to say `cargo run --release`.